Ancestral lineages in mutation-selection equilibria with moving optimum: Small mutations regime

+\textbf{From a genealogical point of view, the phenotypic path can be seen as an ancestral lineage.
+As a result, the special lineage that minimizes the cost should correspond to a 'typical' ancestral lineage of the individuals of trait $z$ at time $0$.}

-Then, as a byproduct of the Weak-KAM theory, on can show that the optimal trajectory $\Gamma$ of the variational problem \cref{asex var bis} is the solution of an Ordinary Differential Equation, for instance \cite{hairer2006}:
+For the time being, let $\Gamma$ be such a minimizing trajectory.
+Then, as a byproduct of the Weak-KAM theory, on can show that the optimal trajectory $\Gamma$ of the variational problem \cref{asex var} is the solution of the following ordinary differential equation:

-This result comes from the Hamiltonian/Lagrangian structure of \cref{asex var}, and more precisely from working on the characteristics of this Hamilton Jacobi equation.
-It is not simpler to solve \cref{edo Gamma_bis}, since $U$ itself depends on $\Gamma$, but it gives information on the whole behavior of $\Gamma$.
-It will prove to be nonetheless a useful equation to simulate $\Gamma$, if one is externally handed the profile $U$, for instance numerically.
+This result comes from the Hamiltonian/Lagrangian structure of \cref{asex var} and more precisely from the study of the characteristics of this Hamilton Jacobi equation (see for instance \cite{hairer2006}).
+This characterization of the optimal trajectory will help us gain qualitative insights on the typical lineage and will improve our numerical computation of $\Gamma$~\cite{hairer2006}.

-Going back to the initial motivations stated at the beginning of this article, a key point of our analysis is that this equation on $\Gamma$ can be recovered from our ancestral process.
-In other words, \cref{edo Gamma,edo Gamma_bis} coincide.
-In the next part, we will establish this link, proving \cref{regime adaptative dynamics}.
-Finally, to further assess our interpretation of $\Gamma$ as a typical lineage, we will run individual based stochastic simulations and compare them with both the neutral fractions and the theoretical formula for $\Gamma$ given by \cref{edo Gamma}.
+The ODE \cref{edo Gamma_bis} coincides with the limit equation~\cref{edo Gamma} of the ancestral process in \Cref{regime adaptative dynamics}.
+This is the key point of this part, and as a result, we can state qualitative properties of the ancestral process studying $\Gamma$.
+If $\Gamma$ satisfies~\cref{edo Gamma_bis} then we have